Saga (band): Legacy and recent activity

 On June 27, 2014 Saga released their 21st album entitled Sagacity, which received mostly positive feedback from fans.
 The album quickly topped the iTunes rock lists around Europe (most notably in Germany).

 A reissue campaign covering the later years (from 1989 to 2007) was announced in 2015, spanning twelve albums in twelve months.
 However, after five remastered albums the campaign was seemingly aborted without any official statement from the record company, the live recordings intended for the series instead appearing as a live album Live in Hamburg 2015, which is strictly limited to 5000 copies worldwide.

 In January 2017 Michael Sadler announced Saga's retirement following the completion of their farewell tour dubbed The Final Chapter Tour, which also marked their 40th anniversary.
 He also said that a "very special one-off performance" would take place on the 2018 edition of Cruise to the Edge in February 2018.

-On August 5, 2018 bassist and co-founder Jim Crichton departed the band before the final two shows, and was replaced by new member Dusty Chesterfield.
+On August 5, 2018, bassist and co-founder Jim Crichton departed the band before the final two shows, and was replaced by new member Dusty Chesterfield.
+Despite Crichton's departure, he would continue his services in the band.
 The tour spawned the live release So Good So Far – Live at Rock of Ages, which was released on September 28, 2018.

 After reconsideration from the request by the fans, Saga opted to continue with their live performances.

 In early 2020, the band performed in Germany and Scandinavia as part of their Out of the Shadows World Tour.

 Following the completion of the tour, the band members entered their respective home studios during the COVID-19 pandemic lockdowns to record an acoustic album titled Symmetry, which was released on March 12, 2021.
 The first single "Tired World" was made available for streaming, followed by "Wind Him Up" and "Always There".
 For the latter, the fans were asked to send in video material, which was then assembled into a video clip.
-Although Jim Crichton had quit touring with the band, he was strongly involved with Symmetry, playing bass and supervising the new arrangements.